MSchmidt951/Bad-USB/README.md

 ## Usage

 There is a template in `code\template`.
 This sets up the device and provides functions for using the virtual keyboard, only the payload itself needs to be added.
+I have added some example payloads that can be found in `code\examples`

 1. Choose a payload to upload
 2. Turn the programming switch on then plug the bad-USB	in